grantzeng/leetcode/journal.md

 ### 402
 Right I think all I have the brainpower for today is -- at least understand the intuition of how the algorithm works.
 Not at all apparent to me how you'd come up with the solution.

+# 2024-06-20 Thu

+Proofs for 134 look a bit fishy, come back to later.

+Re: greedy.
+Probably need to go look up a bit more of the theory.
+We'll watch a 3121 lecture if can find any.